HarrisonYCK/java_spring_test/README.md

 spring is mysql implementation for login
 (please run spring.sql and change the setting of application.properties according to your database setting)

+Account for testing:
-The account for testing username: user, password: password
+username: user, password: password